 The oil filter has the crucial job of filtering the oil that lubricates the components of your engine.
-As oil circulates through the engine, it picks up contaminants and debris along the way.
+As oil circulates through the engine, it picks up contaminants and debris along the way which causes the oil to get dirty and dark.
 You’ll want to keep these contaminants out of the engine to preserve its lifespan.

 The only way to keep these contaminants from harming engine components is to have an oil filter which can prevent them from entering the engine in the first place.
 The engine depends on the filter just as much as it depends on the oil itself.

 If you had no oil filter in your vehicle, the contaminants would build up rather quickly inside the engine.
 This will create a whole lot of functionality issues in the engine and the vehicle.

 Signs Your Oil Filter Needs To Be Replaced

 Most of the time, you’ll want to replace your oil filter at the same time as when an oil change is being done.

 However, if you notice certain symptoms occurring in your vehicle, it’s a good idea to replace your oil filter with a new one.
 Otherwise, you could risk permanent damage to your engine which will cost thousands of dollars to replace.

 Below are five of the most common symptoms of clogged or leaking oil filter in your car.
 You may even have the wrong type of filter installed which could be causing problems.

 As soon as you recognize these signs, get to your local auto parts store to buy a new filter and switch it out or get your vehicle to the nearest auto mechanic or quick lube place so that they can replace the filter for you.